Great Plains Food Bank Response: COVID-19

 The Great Plains Food Bank is in daily contact with our partner food pantries, shelters and soup kitchens, health organizations, legislators and the Feeding America network of 200 food banks nationwide to determine how to best fill the critical needs of hungry children, seniors and families during this difficult time, while maintaining the health of our its staff and volunteers and clients.

 The Great Plains Food Bank’s current operations including our Mobile Food Pantry distributions and regular food recovery and distribution efforts will continue as planned.
 We are taking steps necessary for the likely event we will continue to see an increase in emergency food assistance and decrease in both volunteers and food donations moving forward.
+We have also partnered with the USDA distributing food boxes throughout North Dakota and western Minnesota through the Farmers to Families Food Box Program.

 You can make the difference to ensure we can help those in need during these trying times by making a gift below and volunteering your time.